Coutts: Closure of Nigel Farage's account

 In June 2023, former MEP and UKIP leader Nigel Farage had his personal and business accounts closed by the bank.
 After submitting a subject access request in July, Farage published a 40-page internal document from the bank, which contained minutes from a meeting of the bank's Wealth Reputational Risk Committee on 17 November 2022, describing Farage as a "disingenuous grifter" who promoted "xenophobic, chauvinistic and racist views", and said his "views were at odds with our position as an inclusive organisation", with "risk factors including... controversial public statements which were felt to conflict with the bank's purpose", whilst financially his account's "economic contribution is now sufficient to retain on a commercial basis”.
 In response, Coutts said that "Decisions to close accounts are not taken lightly and take into account a number of factors including commercial viability, reputational considerations, and legal and regulatory requirements" and that Farage "was offered alternative banking facilities with NatWest."

 On 20 July 2023, Dame Alison Rose, Group CEO of NatWest Group, wrote to Farage to apologise for the contents of the Wealth Committee report.
 Rose repeated the bank's offer to Farage of a NatWest bank account and announced that she was commissioning a review into Coutts's processes regarding bank account closures.

 The BBC's financial journalist Simon Jack had originally reported, on 4 July 2023, that the closure was for failing to meet the required minimum savings to hold a Coutts account.
-However, on 24 July 2023, the BBC and Jack both apologised to Farage for its coverage of this story, admitting that his report was inaccurate and that Coutts' closure of Farage's account had involved considerations about his political views.
+However, on 24 July 2023, the BBC and Jack both apologised to Farage for their coverage of this story, admitting that Jack's report was inaccurate and that Coutts' closure of Farage's account had involved considerations about his political views.
 On 25 July, Rose admitted to a "serious error of judgement" in discussing Farage's Coutts accounts with Jack, while the NatWest board said that it retained full confidence in her.
 On 26 July, Rose resigned as CEO of Natwest Group with immediate effect.

 On 27 July 2023, Coutts chief executive Peter Flavel stepped down with immediate effect.